mobilebiz/plugin-outbound-recording/README.md

 ## Restrictions

-This plugin will not work with Salesforce Integration because the `afterAcceptTask` event of Actions will not fired.
+This plugin will not work with Salesforce Integration, Because the `afterAcceptTask` event of Actions will not fired.